-Many reasons actually so I thought it would be a great idea to come up with a list of foods you could bring to a hotel to help cut costs.
+Many reasons actually so I thought it would be a great idea to come up with a list of hotel food ideas to help cut costs.

 One thing you will learn quickly is that food and drink cost mega bucks when staying at a hotel.

 On the other hand the hotel you stay at might have no amenities to offer you apart from a complimentary cup of coffee.

 Whether you stay in a 5-Star hotel or a budget hotel they both come with pros and cons one being the quality and price.